dfjacobs/twilio-refit/README.md

 ### Changes

 Version 4 of the project is built on Refit 6.
 Since Refit 6 defaults to using the [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-overview)
-JOSN serializer introduced in .Net Core 3.1, I decided to migrate the project to the same serializer.
+JSON serializer introduced in .Net Core 3.1, I decided to migrate the project to the same serializer.
 This required a change to the API interfaces.
-The [Newtonsoft.Json.Linq.Jobject](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JObject.htm) class has been replaced with the
+The [Newtonsoft.Json.Linq.JObject](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JObject.htm) class has been replaced with the
 [System.Text.Jsom.JsonElement](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonelement?view=net-5.0) struct.
 Both classes represent generic JSON entities, however JsonElement cannot currently be assigned to a dynamic C# variable.
 Microsoft may add this capability to System.Text.Json sometime in the future.